bxparks/AUniter/BadgeService/README.md

 (Google's file system in the cloud).
-These files can be created and modified by a shell script (`set-badge-status.sh`) which can be called from a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) by the locall hosted Jenkins server.
+These files can be created and modified by a shell script (`set-badge-status.sh`) which can be called from a [Jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) by the locally hosted Jenkins server.

 An example might make this more clear.
 For the [AceSegment](https://github.com/bxparks/AceSegment) project,